This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 She knew that there must be a tinder box of some kind, or some lucifers on a shelf somewhere to get it started, but ruled against moving to do anything about it.
 She would not be here for long enough.
 The moment it let up….
 She also became aware that the pigeons were gone.
 Their incessant cooing was no longer to be heard.
 They had been cleaned out from their nests up near the windows above her, and some attempt had been made to sweep the floor clean.
 It might even have been mopped.

-She let her head drop onto her knees and realized that she was crying.
+Harriet let her head drop onto her knees and she cried.

 Prasino45: Hi!
 I happen to see your updated chapter on FF.NET!It happened to be about you coming onto Inkitt with this story!
 I've been a fan for a while!
 I'm a scqualphie writer myself.
 I ship them HARD!
 Love this story!
 I'm gonna do a reread as you said you changed some things!
 Glad we both made the switc...